muhme/quote_wordpress/readme.txt

 == Upgrade Notice ==

-If you are using an earlier development version with short codes, you must remove the short codes and start with the new configuration of the block editor widget.
+If you are using an earlier development version with short codes, you must remove the short codes and start with a new configuration of the block editor widget.